-Use Project Linker 2012 in Visual Studio 2013
+Use Project Linker 2012 with Visual Studio 2013

-This section is until you install Project Linker 2012 in Visual Studio 2013.
-For information about usingProject Linker, see Share source code in multiple projects using Project Linker.
+This section describes how to install Project Linker 2012 in Visual Studio 2013.
+For information about using Project Linker, see Share source code across multiple projects using Project Linker.

-The file will be downloaded.
+The file is downloaded.

 All you have to do is double-click to install it.
-You can see that the version of Visual Studio that you want to install is 2013.
+You can see that the version of Visual Studio that you want to install is now 2013.